-Our Conservation sub-committee is in recess at present (February, 2013), yet various conservation work is carried out by both individual ANPS Canberra members and the Society.
-We are committed to in-depth involvement in local, practical and larger-scale conservation projects.
-If you can form a conservation sub-committee, please contact the Council.
+Conservation work is carried out by individual ANPSC members and the Society as a whole.
+We are committed to involvement in local, practical and larger-scale conservation projects.

-Many ANPS Canberra members have long-term commitments as Landcarers, Parkcarers and stewards of properties with conservation covenants, agreements and status.
+Many ANPSC members have personal long-term commitments as landcarers and stewards of properties with conservation covenants and agreements.

-ANPS Canberra promotes the use of local-provenance seeds and cutting material in revegetation projects on public and private land.
+ANPSC promotes the use of local-provenance seeds and cutting material, in revegetation projects on public and private land.

-Many ANPS Canberra members are also members of groups such as Friends of Grasslands, ACT Catchment Groups, the Field Naturalists Association of Canberra, Greening Australia, National Parks Association ACT, Canberra Ornithologists’ Group and ACT Herpetologists’ Association (see Links).
-These groups generate and promote the whole-of-landscape and natural history perspectives essential for the successful conservation of species and ecosystems.
+Numerous ANPSC members are also members of groups such as Friends of Grasslands, Southern Tablelands Ecosystems Park, ACT Catchment Groups (Molonglo, Southern ACT, Ginninderra), the Field Naturalists Association of Canberra, Greening Australia, National Parks Association ACT, Canberra Ornithologists’ Group and ACT Herpetologists’ Association.
+These groups generate and promote the whole-of-landscape and natural-history perspectives that are essential for the successful conservation of species and ecosystems.

 Plant Communities In The Region: